Abrar Hussain (general): Early life and education

-These qualities would continue to be the hallmark of Abrar Husain for the rest of his eventful life.

 In 1939, he graduated in history, political science and English literature from Allahabad University.
 On the outbreak of World War II, he joined the Indian Military Academy at Dehradun and was commissioned into the British Indian Army on 31 July 1940 and posted to 2nd Battalion of 10th Baluch Regiment (now 7 Baloch).

-His brother, Brig.
-Noor Ahmad Husain, served as an aide-de-camp (ADC) to Muhammad Ali Jinnah.
+His brother, Brigadier Noor Ahmad Husain, served as an aide-de-camp (ADC) to Muhammad Ali Jinnah.